A general framework for penalized mixed-effects multitask learning with applications on DNA methylation surrogate biomarkers creation: EPIC Italy data and study design

-By profiting from the information recorded in the aforementioned sub-cohorts, we aim at creating a multi-dimensional DNAm biomarker for cardiovascular risk factors and comorbidities.
-To this extent, we consider a multivariate response comprised of $r=5$ measures, namely Diastolic Blood Pressure (DBP), Systolic Blood Pressure (SBP), High Density Lipoprotein (HDL), Low Density Lipoprotein (LDL) and Triglycerides (TG).
-These characteristics were chosen as they represent the major risk factors for cardiovascular diseases \citep{Wu2015}.
-In building a DNAm biomarker, the response variables are regressed on DNA methylation values for each CpG site, adjusted for sex and age.
-A total of $N=574$ individuals in the $J=4$ cohorts showcase non-missing values for every response variable: they comprise the sample onto which all subsequent analyses will be performed.
-An epigenome-wide association study \citep[EWAS,][]{Campagna2021} was performed as a pre-screening procedure.
-Whilst variable screening in ultra-high feature space is itself an ongoing research field \cite[see, e.g.,][ and references therein]{Fan2008, Fan2009,Zhong2021}, we decided to rely on the EWAS technique as it is the standard approach employed in epigenomics \citep{Fazzari2010}.
-In so doing, out of the whole set of CpG sites, $13449$ DNA methylation features have been retained for subsequent modeling.
-Together with sex and age, this amounts to a total of $p=13451$ predictors and a $5$-dimensional response.
-Furthermore, as previously mentioned, the considered samples belong to four different centers distributed across Italy, with data for $128$, $ 334$, $ 68$ and $44$ units respectively collected in Turin, Varese, Ragusa and Naples provinces.
+As previously mentioned, the considered training samples belong to four different centers distributed across Italy, with data for $91$, $ 234$, $ 44$ and $32$ volunteers respectively collected in Turin, Varese, Ragusa and Naples provinces.
 The boxplots in Figure \ref{fig:boxplot_Y} emphasize the differences in the five response variables by center.
-To capture the center-wise variability and to maintain generalizability of the devised DNAm biomarker outside the Italy EPIC cohorts, a partial pooling random-intercept model must be adopted.
-That is, a $q=1$ random effect component is included in the model specification.
+To capture the center-wise variability and to maintain generalizability of the devised DNAm biomarker outside the Italy EPIC cohorts, a partial pooling random-intercept model shall be adopted.
+That is, a $q=1$ random-effect component is included in the model specification.
 Furthermore, the biomarkers comprising the response vector showcase some degree of relations, as displayed by the sample correlation matrix of Figure \ref{fig:corrplot_Y}, so much so that it is sensible to regress them jointly to take advantage of their association structure in the model formulation.
-This challenging learning task requires an ad-hoc formulation for a multivariate mixed-effects framework applicable to high-dimensional predictors.
+This challenging learning task requires an ad-hoc specification for a multivariate mixed-effects framework applicable to high-dimensional predictors.